Do You Need a Mixer for a Home Studio?

 3. Do you want to mix in the box?
 If yes (and most beginners should), prioritise your interface, monitoring, and room — not a mixer.

-For most people starting out, the smarter spend is a quality interface, decent monitoring, and acoustic treatment.
+For most people starting out, the smarter spend is a quality interface, decent monitoring, and acoustic treatment for your room.
 Our home studio gear checklist and budget build guide show where a mixer ranks against everything else (usually near the bottom of the priority list).

 Frequently asked questions